aisystant/docs/docs/en/systems-thinking-introduction/creation-and-development/why-and-how-to-explain-systems-thinking.md

 title: Why and How to Explain Systems Thinking
 ---

+# Why and How to Explain Systems Thinking

 You’ve likely heard the famous quote by Ernest Rutherford, the father of nuclear physics and a Nobel laureate: “If a scientist can’t explain their work to the cleaning lady at the lab, then they themselves don’t understand what they do.”

 This quote raises an important question: why be able to explain systems thinking to everyday people (colleagues, children, followers)?
 Isn’t it a waste of time and effort?